Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 The application utilizes a simple state machine (APP_Tasks executed from SYS_Tasks) with the following functions

 1. Setup the drivers and USB Library interface
-2. Respond to USB Host control commands (‚ÄúAttach‚Äù, ‚ÄúDetach‚Äù, ‚ÄúSuspend‚Äù)
+2. Respond to USB Host control commands (ìAttachî, ìDetachî, ìSuspendî)
 3. Initiate and maintains the bidirectional data audio streaming for the "USB Playback" function.

 ### Building the Application